Ryan's Law: Medicaid waiver

 In the South Carolina House of Representatives, the bill (H.4351) was assigned to the House Labor, Commerce and Industry Committee (LCI), chaired by Rep. Harry Cato.
 During public hearings before the Insurance Subcommittee of LCI, the House bill was amended considerably as part of a deal struck by the insurance industry and some legislators.
 The insurance language was removed from the bill, and was replaced by language directing the South Carolina Department of Health and Human Services and the Department of Disabilities and Special Needs to set up a government program to benefit children with autism.
 As amended, the bill passed in 2006.
 Shortly thereafter, South Carolina applied to the federal government for a Medicaid waiver, in order to establish the Pervasive Developmental Disorders waiver program.
-Through this program, parents of autistic children aged 3 through 11 could apply for funding to cover an Applied Behavior Analysis therapy program for their child.
+Through this program, parents of autistic children aged 3 through 11 could apply for funding to cover an applied behavior analysis therapy program for their child.
 Each child could receive up to $50,000 in funding, annually, for up to 3 years.
 In 2007, approximately one hundred children in South Carolina began receiving therapy services under the new program, and by 2009, over four hundred children were receiving services.

 Return to legislature

-In 2007, the Ryan's Law Grassroots Gang, led by Unumb, Lisa Rollins, and Marcella Ridley, returned to the South Carolina legislature to make another attempt to pass the insurance legislation.
+In 2007, a group of supporters of the bill, led by Unumb, Lisa Rollins, and Marcella Ridley, returned to the South Carolina legislature to make another attempt to pass the insurance legislation.
 This time, the House bill (H.3468) was sponsored by Rep. Skipper Perry (R-Aiken), with continued support from Nathan Ballentine, lead sponsor in 2006.
 The Senate bill (S.20) was sponsored by Sen. Dick Elliott (D-Myrtle Beach), with continued support from the 2006 lead sponsor, Sen. Ray Cleary.

 Additional hearings were held on the companion bills during the 2007 session, and numerous legislators co-sponsored the bills.
 Sen. Joel Lourie (D-Columbia) played an instrumental role in arranging negotiations between those in favor of the bill and those representing the insurance companies, and in furthering discussions during intense deadline pressure.
 On May 25, 2007, the General Assembly passed the Senate bill.

 Veto and override

-In a turn of events, South Carolina Governor Mark Sanford vetoed the bill on June 6, 2007, the penultimate night of the 2007 legislative session.
-The next morning—the last day of the legislative session—the Ryan's Law Grassroots Gang showed up in force at the South Carolina State House to plead with the legislators to put their bill on the day's agenda, and to override the governor's veto.
+South Carolina Governor Mark Sanford vetoed the bill on June 6, 2007, the penultimate night of the 2007 legislative session.
+The next morning, supporters of the law appeared at the South Carolina State House to plead with the legislators to put their bill on the day's agenda, and to override the governor's veto.
 On June 7, 2007, the South Carolina Senate overrode the governor's veto on a voice vote, and the South Carolina House overrode the veto on a roll call vote.
-Both chambers' override votes were unanimous, creating a dramatic and emotional ending.
+Both chambers' override votes were unanimous.
 In April 2008, CNN profiled the passage of Ryan's Law.